 - The teeth are then isolated to keep away any saliva or moist lips and cheeks.

 - The veneers are then “tried-in” to make sure they are all fit correctly.

 - The veneers are then prepared using a special acidic agent and a bonding resin.
 This will allow the porcelain to fuse to the bonding cement.

-- The bonding surface of the teeth are then prepared by washing thorough and then etching of the surface.
+- The bonding surface of the teeth is then prepared by washing thoroughly and then etching of the surface.
 This etching process uses an acid that creates microscopic “holes” into the tooth surface.
 You cannot see them with the naked eye.
 They are required so that the cement can integrate with the tooth surface establishing an immensely strong bond.

 - The teeth surfaces are then treated with special agents that reduce any post-operative sensitivity and bonding resin.

 - The main cementing product is a light coloured base paste.
 There are different shades of the base cement that can be used depending upon the specific colour choices or levels of opacity required.
 This paste sets hard when a special blue light is shone onto the veneer.
 This process is called “light-curing”.